nexusdev/hack-recovery/README.md

-after we retreive those events, we have to filter them for addresses, which could possibly hold ether:
+After we retrieve those events, we have to filter them for addresses, which could possibly hold ether:
 In case of a Deposit, the sender(who) could have ether In case of a Transfer, the receiver(to) could have ether